Hong Kong Pro-Democracy Media Mogul Denies Influencing US Actions in Trial

 Lai, owner of the Hong Kong newspaper Apple Daily, has been a prominent supporter of the Hong Kong pro-democracy movement and a critic of the Chinese Communist Party (CCP).

-UK Prime Minister Keir Starmer, parliamentarians, and United Nations representatives have called on China to release Lai, a British citizen.
+UK Prime Minister Keir Starmer, parliamentarians, and U.N. representatives have called on China to release Lai, a British citizen.
 Earlier this month, the U.N.
-Working Group on Arbitrary Detention found Lai unlawfully and arbitrarily detained, and Amnesty International has recognized him as a prisoner of conscience.
+Working Group on Arbitrary Detention found that Lai was unlawfully and arbitrarily detained, and Amnesty International has recognized him as a prisoner of conscience.

 After his arrest in 2020, Lai was briefly released on bail before having his bail revoked at the end of the same year.
 He was charged with two counts of conspiracy to collude with foreign forces and conspiracy to publish seditious materials.
 He pleaded not guilty.